Serrade Petit Cat

 • Serrade Petit cats are one of the smallest domestic cat breeds.

-• These cats are mostly in France.
+• These cats are mostly found in France.

 • Most major cat registries and associations do not accept the Serrade Petit as a breed.